quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 as the receiver will ignore duplicate or out-of-order ACK_FREQUENCY frames based on the Sequence Number.

-An endpoint MAY send ACK_FREQUENCY frames multiple times during a connection and with different values.
+An endpoint MAY send multiple ACK_FREQUENCY frames with different values within a connection.
+However, the Sequence Number field allows reordered ACK_FREQUENCY frames to be received and processed, see {{Section 13.3 of QUIC-TRANSPORT}}.
+A sending endpoint MUST send monotonically increasing values in the Sequence Number field.
+A receiving endpoint MUST ignore a received ACK_FREQUENCY frame if the Sequence Number value is not greater than the largest seen thus far.

 An endpoint will have committed a `max_ack_delay` value to the peer, which specifies the maximum amount of time by which the endpoint will delay sending acknowledgments.
 When the endpoint receives an ACK_FREQUENCY frame, it MUST update this maximum time to the value proposed by the peer in the Request Max Ack Delay field.

-# Multiple ACK_FREQUENCY Frames {#multiple-frames}

-An endpoint can send multiple ACK_FREQUENCY frames, and each one of them can have different values in all fields.
-An endpoint MUST use a sequence number of 0 for the first ACK_FREQUENCY frame it constructs and sends, and a strictly increasing value thereafter.
-The sequence number allows reordered ACK_FREQUENCY frames to be received and processed, see {{Section 13.3 of QUIC-TRANSPORT}}.

-The endpoint MUST ignore the frame if the Sequence Number is not larger than the last processed Sequence Number.
-If the Sequence number is larger, the endpoint MUST update its state with values received in this frame, including the processed largest Sequence Number.

 # IMMEDIATE_ACK Frame {#immediate-ack-frame}